gitpod-io/retired-gatsby-website/src/blog/continuous-dev-environment-in-devops.md

 **Continuous dev environments** are a crucial part in a fully optimized DevOps toolchain, that allow to instantaneously spin up a ready-to-code development environment from any git state.
 Continuous dev environments reduce friction in onboarding and task switching and improves reproducibility across the project.

 ## Automated Dev Environments
 Automating dev environments is not new and usually focusses on the initial setup, but that doesn't quite cut it.
 Of course, we all have felt the pain of being on-boarded in a new project, spending the first week figuring out what tools to install and how to configure them correctly.
 Manually setting up a dev environment is a waste of energy.
-Surprising that we do such things, given that we developers are usually busy automating everything else in the world.
+Surprising that we still do such things, given that we developers are usually busy automating everything else in the world.

 ![disposable dev environments](./continuous-dev-environment-in-devops/gears.jpg)